HiddenDeveloper/symagenic.com/StoneMonkey/CODESPACES.md

 Run the complete AI consciousness research platform in the cloud - **free**, **zero-install**, with **full infrastructure**!

+> **Note**: The repository now has a unified devcontainer at the root (`.devcontainer/`) that supports both AIlumina and StoneMonkey.
+When you open a Codespace, you'll automatically get Node 20, Bun, Docker-in-Docker, and all the tools you need.

 ## Quick Start (3 Steps)

 ### 1. Fork or Open the Repository